daattali/beautiful-jekyll/README.md

-readtime    | If you want to show how many minutes it will take to read a post in the header, add `readtime: true`. share-img   | If you want to specify an image to use when sharing the page on Facebook or Twitter, then provide the image's full URL here. social-share | If you don't want to show buttons to share a blog post on social media, use `social-share: false` (this feature is turned on by default). use-site-title | If you want to use the site title rather than page title as HTML document title (ie. browser tab title), use `use-site-title: true`.
+readtime    | If you want to show how many minutes it will take to read a post in the header, add `readtime: true`. share-img   | If you want to specify an image to use when sharing the page on Facebook or Twitter, then provide the image's full URL here. social-share | If you don't want to show buttons to share a blog post on social media, use `social-share: false` (this feature is turned on by default). nav-short   | By default, the navigation bar gets shorter after scrolling down the page.
+If you want the navigation bar to always be short on a certain page, use `nav-short: true` use-site-title | If you want to use the site title rather than page title as HTML document title (ie. browser tab title), use `use-site-title: true`.
 When set, the document title will take the format `Site Title - Site Description` (eg. `My website - A virtual proof that name is awesome!`).
 By default, it will use `Page Title` if it exists, or `Site Title` otherwise. language    | HTML language code to be set on &lt;html&gt; element (see [W3Schools website](https://www.w3schools.com/tags/ref_language_codes.asp) for more info on this topic).
 Language can also be set site-wide in `_config.yml`. layout      | What type of page this is (default is `post` for blog posts and `page` for other pages).
 See _Page types_ section below for more information.